"Building a Better New Hampshire" Roundtable Series

 The Building a Better New Hampshire Roundtable Series offers periodic discussions on matters of ethical interest to the business and policy communities.
 Topics include everything from the costs and benefits of the shared-ownership business model to how society can better reintegrate the formerly incarcerated to whether building the cities of the future requires deregulation of land-use planning.
 These events offer both locally applicable knowledge from recognized experts and opportunities for attendees to deliberate and give input.
 They are usually held on the Saint Anselm College campus.

-- "Building the Cities of the Future: More Markets or More Regulation?" with Edward Glaeser, Emily Hamilton, Alain Bertaud, Gerrit-Jan Knaap, & Jason Sorens, June 12, 2020 (free with hospitality)
+- "Building the Cities of the Future: More Markets or More Regulation?" with Edward Glaeser, Emily Hamilton, Alain Bertaud, Gerrit-Jan Knaap, & Jason Sorens, August 10, 2020, 5 PM (free, live online)

 Do the best-functioning cities grow organically through the market process, or do we need comprehensive planning to make sure we get the right kind of development?
 Come see a robust exchange of views among some of the top scholars and researchers working in this field nationally, and learn about what it all means for the future of New Hampshire.